ssb214/spatialfinal2021/README.md

 Hazard index: The sum of the hazard quotients for toxics that affect the same target organ/target system.
 An HI <=1 indicates noncancer effect not likely to occur

-Cancer risk: the probability of contracting cancer over a lifetime, assuming continuous exposure (assumed in NATA to be 70 years)
+Cancer risk: the results of cancer dose-response assessments are converted into a unit risk estimate.
+This is multiplied by the estimated inhalation exposure concentration over a lifetime (70 years) to estimate an individuals lifetime cancer risk.

 # Exposure information

 Exposure (Aggregated to census tract):
 - Redlining

+Data from University of Michigan Social Science Institute, by Helen Meier

 # Confounders